hmrc/tracking-consent-frontend/README.md

     1. inject an opt-in banner for tax users to 'Accept All' cookies or navigate to,
 1. a cookie settings page that allows tracking preferences to be adjusted

-Currently only 1.i is fully enabled in production, 1.ii and 2 are enabled behind a query-string based feature flag and will be turned on centrally at a later date.

 ## Should my service be integrating with tracking-consent-frontend?
 If you have a public-facing microservice running under `www.tax.service.gov.uk`, you should integrate with the `tracking-consent-frontend` microservice to provide an opt-in banner for cookie consent.